 But here’s my number

 I turned my head.
 A number of young people gathered around a woman rocking out to Carly Rae Jepsen’s “Call Me Maybe,” a song that owes so much of its success to the viral power of YouTube and Justin Bieber.
 The phone’s owner wasn’t accessing it via the Internet.
 Rather, she had an mp3 acquired through a Bluetooth transfer with a friend.

 Indeed, the song was just one of many media files I saw on people’s phones: There were Chinese kung fu movies, Nigerian comedies, and Ugandan pop music.
 They were physically transferred, phone to phone, Bluetooth to Bluetooth, USB stick to USB stick, over hundreds of miles by an informal sneakernet of entertainment media downloaded from the Internet or burned from DVDs, bringing media that’s popular in video halls—basically, small theaters for watching DVDs—to their own villages and huts.
-Video halls have a long and documented history in Northern Uganda, dating back to the civil war, when people watched VHS films in small rooms.

 In geographic distribution charts of Carly Rae Jepsen’s virality, you’d be hard pressed to find impressions from this part of the world.
 Nor is this sneakernet practice unique to the region.
 On the other end of continent, in Mali, music researcher Christopher Kirkley has documented a music trade using Bluetooth transfers that is similar to what I saw in northern Uganda.
 These forms of data transfer and access, though quite common, are invisible to traditional measures of connectivity and Big Data research methods.
 Like millions around the world with direct internet connections, young people in “unconnected” regions are participating in the great viral products of the Internet, consuming mass media files and generating and transferring their own media.